-AXA IM has adopted an overarching engagement policy20 which we use to conduct regular dialogues with investee companies improve issuers' practices with a specific objective in mind, on behalf of our equity and bond holdings.
+AXA IM has adopted an overarching engagement policy22 to conduct regular dialogues with investee companies, assets and partners, to improve issuers' practices with a specific objective in mind, on behalf of our equity and bond holdings.
+Although our engagement process in traditional asset classes is framed by commonly accepted standards and regulations, alternative asset classes operate in fundamentally different ways, and many do not benefit yet from market norms or benchmarks enjoyed by traditional listed assets.